aditya-johnson/Ad-Campaign-Analysis/README.md

 ## Contributors

-- Ishank verma(mailto:Ishank2610@gmail.com) - Data Analyst and Project Lead
+- Aditya Johnson(mailto:adityajohnsonstanley1709@gmail.com) - Data Analyst

 We welcome contributions and feedback from the community.
 If you'd like to contribute or report issues, please refer to our [Contribution Guidelines](Contribute.md).